 ansible -b --become-method=sudo -m shell -a 'command to execute' webservers

-For example, running the update and installing apache server on remote Debian and Ubuntu systems simultaneously.
+For example, running the update and installing the apache server on remote Debian and Ubuntu systems simultaneously.

 ansible -b --become-method=sudo -m shell -a 'apt update' webservers